-According to the survey, almost half of online retailers do not have products in stock but still offer on-the-spot order fulfilment.
+According to the survey, almost half of the online retailers do not have products in stock but still offer on-the-spot order fulfillment.
 These retailers are called dropshippers.

 If you haven’t heard about dropshipping or are confused about it, then this blog post is for you.
 We will discuss dropshipping, how it works, and the pros and cons of starting a dropshipping business.
 So, let’s get started.

 Dropshipping is a business model where retailers do not keep products in stock.
 When a customer places an order, the retailer passes that order to the supplier, who then ships the product directly to the customer’s door.

 Essential Facts About Dropshipping